-The result of these efforts is a new technology Lectica uses to develop and deliver sophisticated learning tools called Lectical Assessments.
+The result of these efforts is a new approach to testing and a set of learning tools that keep learning fun while supporting robust mental development.

 Our nonprofit mission serves K-12 learners, but we've also been serving adult learners since 2002 when we began developing the LDMA (Lectical Leadership Decision-Making Assessment) for the US Federal government.